When a country football team loses its sponsor, the homophobic team captain enters a drag pageant to raise the money.

 - apply to advertise your project or event through the WAT newsletter

-Membership is for 12 months and is available to individuals -
+Membership is for 12 months and is available to individuals and companies:

-Concession membership $40 (if you have a health care or seniors card)
+Concession membership $44 (if you have a healthcare, student, or seniors card)

 Become a member online by clicking on your membership type - or give us a call at the office.